gfxfundamentals/webgl-fundamentals/lessons/webgl-2d-scale.md

+﻿Title: WebGL 2D Scale

-﻿This post is a continuation of a series of posts about WebGL.
+This post is a continuation of a series of posts about WebGL.
 The first <a href="webgl-fundamentals.html">started with fundamentals</a> and the previous was <a href="webgl-2d-rotation.html">about rotating geometry</a>.

 Scaling is just as <a href="webgl-2d-translation.html">easy as translation</a>.
 <!--more-->